vbadg/Digital_Learning/README.md

 # Content
 A general Introduction to Classification.

 Working Idea behind Classification.

 Some Common Classification Algorithm.

-Working with Iris Data and applying classification Methods- RandomForestClassifier and DecisionTreeClassifer and evaluating Classifiers using evaluation metrics.
+Working with Iris Data and applying  RandomForestClassifier and DecisionTreeClassifer and evaluating Classifiers using evaluation metrics.

 # Note
 We need to import all the necessary libraries for this process.

 Pandas: For working with Iris DataFrame.

 Sklearn: For Machine Learning task(Splitting data into test-train and applying classifier like Random Forest Classifier and Decision Tree Classifier)

 Seaborn: For Visualization.